Brayam12/flutter_with_animation/README.md

 Rive animation used in this project: https://rive.app/marketplace/3645-7621-remix-of-login-machine/

 ## Subject Data💾
-Name of the subject: Graphing🖥️
+Name of the subject: Grafication🖥️

 Teacher´s Name: Rodrigo Fidel Gaxiola Sosa👨🏻‍🏫